UDTS | CLP/CRE Program Information

 To Apply: Click Here

-The overall goal of the "Education for the Laity" program of UDTS is to strengthen the church through quality theological education for lay persons.
+The overall goal of the Christian Leadership Program of UDTS is to strengthen the church through quality theological education for lay persons.
 While the courses offered are particularly designed for lay pastor candidates, they will serve the needs of all lay persons who are contributing their gifts to the ministry of their local church.
 Church ofﬁcers, Christian education leaders and teachers, and persons who wish to deepen their understanding of the Christian faith will discover a rich opportunity through this program.

 Classes are offered online (no residency component) through udonline.dbq.edu.
-Participants benefit from a theological education, including interaction with faculty and other students, via the Internet.
+Participants benefit from a theological education, including online interaction with faculty and other students.
 All online students are required to take the Online Learning Certification (OLC) as a prerequisite to any core course.

 The University of Dubuque Theological Seminary is not a certification agency for ministry.
 As with ordained ministry, lay ministry is certified through the individual's denominational judicatory (Presbytery, Church and Ministry Committee, or Local Church, depending on denominational background).
 UDTS does, however, certify the completion of courses.